deeboy8/virus/README.md

 ## Example Workflow

-1. Run the simulation for 100 days:
+1. Run the simulation for 100 days.

-2. Analyze multiple trials (e.g., 1,000 trials) to get average deaths:
+2. Analyze multiple trials (e.g., 1,000 trials) to get statistical data.

-3. Visualize the results using a histogram:
+3. Visualize the resultant data in histogram format.

 ## Conclusion